eashmore/goodgames/README.md

 [link]: http://thegoodgames.xyz

 Goodgames is a site for finding, recommending and reviewing video games.
 Users can add and remove games from a Recommended list that is publicly viewable by all other users.
+The application's game database comsumes information from the Giantbomb API.

+Features:

+* Game database populated through the overriding of Backbone.js’s Model#parse method to parse nested data from the Giantbomb API* Search feature cache video game data and images consumed from the Giantbomb API to
-The application's game database is populated by information consumed from the Giantbomb API.
-Reviews and comments share a reviews table via polymorphic association to keep database normalized.
+* Reviews and Comments share a Reviews table via polymorphic associations to maintain anormalized database* Custom authentication using BCrypt which stores user’s password as a secret hash

 Technologies used to build this application include: